awsdocs/amazon-efs-user-guide/doc_source/limits.md

 + Some AWS accounts created before 2012 might have access to Availability Zones in us\-east\-1 that don't support creating mount targets\.
 If you can't create a mount target in one of these AWS Regions, try a different Availability Zone in that AWS Region\.
 However, there are cost considerations for mounting a file system on an EC2 instance in an Availability Zone through a mount target created in another Availability Zone\.
 + You mount your file system from EC2 instances in your VPC by using the mount targets you create in the VPC\.
 You can also mount your file system on your EC2\-Classic instances \(which are not in the VPC\), but you must first link them to your VPC by using ClassicLink\.
 For more information about using ClassicLink, see [ClassicLink](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/vpc-classiclink.html) in the *Amazon EC2 User Guide for Linux Instances*\.
 + You can mount an Amazon EFS file system from on\-premises data center servers using AWS Direct Connect\.
 + VPC peering within a single AWS Region when using C5 or M5 instances is supported\.
-However, other VPC private connectivity mechanisms such as a VPN connection, interregion VPC peering, and intraregion VPC peering using other instance types are not supported\.
+However, other VPC private connectivity mechanisms such as a VPN connection, inter\-region VPC peering, and intraregion VPC peering using other instance types are not supported\.